mjc-school/MJC-School/stage #2/module #1. GIT & Build Tools/git/git_task.md

 ### Task 2

 #### Part 1
 We are going to practice some skills obtained in the previous task.
-If you come across something you still don’t know, please use links provided in the descriptions, internet search, other mentees and you mentor as sources of knowledge and help.
+If you come across something you still don’t know, please use links provided in the descriptions, internet search, other students as sources of knowledge and help.
 For this task you will create two separate branches ***git\_1*** and ***git\_2*** in your remote repository and local <span class="underline">tracked</span> branches with same names.
 Both these branches should be made of the ***git\_task*** branch.
 1. ***git\_1***: Add and commit *firstFile.txt* file with 10 lines.
 2. ***git\_1***: Add and commit *secondFile.txt* file with 10 lines.